GTOVA12/model-pre-trained-sign-traffic/README.md

+# Project that recognise traffic sign pictures using tensorflow/opencv & dataset from kaggle
-# Model that recognise sign traffic with kaggle dataset within an accuracy of 99%
+Model that recognise sign traffic with kaggle dataset within an accuracy of 99%